CartoDB/mobile-sdk/docs/guides/02-map-view.md

+## Map View control

+### MapView options

+CARTO SDK MapView has various configuration options and settings, some of them are generic enough to be useful for almost any mobile app.

-## Listening to Events
+### Listening to Events

 SDK contains various **Listener** hooks that are used to receive various events from the SDK.

-There are listeners for user interaction related events, rendering events and map download events among others.
+There are listeners for user interaction related events, rendering events and map download events among others:

-### Listening to Map Events
+* `MapEventListener` - map touches and movements - attach it to your `MapView`.
+See below for details
+* `VectorElementEventListener` - listen Vector Element touches/clicks, attach it to the related `VectorLayer`.

+#### Implementing MapEventListener

-An app can register a custom `MapEventListener` to receive notifications about various events, such as:
+An app can implement a custom `MapEventListener` to receive notifications about various events, such as:

 * Map is being moved or zoomed (`onMapMoved`)
 * Map has reached 'stable state', all tiles and data has been loaded displayed (`onMapStable`)
 * Map has been clicked (`onMapClicked`)

-**NOTE**: If you wish to listen to vector element clicks, you need to implement `VectorElementEventListener` and attach it to a `Vectorlayer`.

-#### Implementing MapEventListener

 Create a new class called **MyMapEventListener** which implements MapEventListner interface.